dashevo/js-dash-sdk/docs/getting-started/quickstart.md

 ```

 Quick note :
-- If no schema is provided, the subinstance `sdk.Platform` will not be initiated.
+- If no schema or contractId is provided, the subinstance `sdk.Platform` will not be initiated.
-- If no mnemonic is provided, the subinstance `sdk.Wallet` will not be initiated.
+- If no mnemonic is provided, the subinstance `sdk.Wallet` will not be initiated (write function for platforms won't be usable).

+If you do not have any mnemonic, you can pass `null` to get one generated or omit that parameter to only use DashJS in `read-only`.

 ## Make a payment